 Gets the location of the gradient stop within the gradient vector.

-The MappingMode of a LinearGradientBrush or RadialGradientBrush influences how the Offset values are interpreted.
-Typically you use the default MappingMode, which interprets the offsets as being a relative factor of the total area where the brush is applied.
+The MappingMode of a LinearGradientBrush or RadialGradientBrush does not influence how the values are interpreted.
+Regardless of mapping mode, the offset is always interpreted as a factor between 0 and 1 along the vector that defines the gradient.
 A value of 0 specifies that the stop is positioned at the beginning of the gradient vector, while a value of 1.0 specifies that the stop is positioned at the end of the gradient vector.
 For a LinearGradientBrush the 0 offset specifies its StartPoint.
-For a RadialGradientBrush the 0 offset specifies its GradientOrigin Property.
+For a RadialGradientBrush the 0 offset specifies its GradientOrigin.
 This gradient stop offset factor is then mapped onto how each type of brush specifies its vector.
 A LinearGradientBrush vector follows a line that runs from its StartPoint to its EndPoint.
-A RadialGradientBrush vector radiates from its GradientOrigin towards the ellipse formed by Center, RadiusX and RadiusY.
+A RadialGradientBrush vector radiates from its GradientOrigin towards the ellipse formed by Center, RadiusX, and RadiusY.

-Generally an Offset value is provided between 0 and 1.0 when using the default MappingMode.
-Values slightly above 1 or slightly below 0 will influence the gradient for this mode and are valid, but the same resulting gradient could be achieved entirely using values between 0 and 1 if all the gradient stops are adjusted relatively.
+Values slightly above 1 or slightly below 0 will influence the gradient and are valid, but the same resulting gradient could probably be achieved entirely using values between 0 and 1 if all the gradient stops are adjusted relatively.

 For examples and illustrations, see Brushes.

 For a list of the operating systems and browsers that are supported by Silverlight, see Supported Operating Systems and Browsers.